How to Spend 24 Hours in Lunenburg, Nova Scotia

 Lunenburg Academy

-Built in 1895, the beautiful Lunenburg Academy was for almost 117 years, a public-school educating primary to Grade 12 until it closed in March 2012.
-Today the first floor is the library, the second offices, and finally, the third floor is the Lunenburg Academy of Music Performance.
+Built in 1895, the iconic Lunenburg Academy was, for almost 117 years, a public school educating primary to Grade 12 until it closed in March 2012.
+Today, the first floor is the library, the second is the offices, and finally, the third floor is the Lunenburg Academy of Music Performance.

 Ironworks Distillery's Offerings